What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 Effective CPR 10–20 mmHg Confirms cardiac output generated by compressions

-ROSC indicator Sudden rise >40 mmHg Return of spontaneous circulation — check for pulse immediately
+ROSC indicator Sudden rise >40 mmHg Return of spontaneous circulation — check for a pulse immediately

-Important note: EtCO₂ is an estimate of arterial PaCO₂, not an exact match.
-In patients with healthy lungs, the PaCO₂–EtCO₂ gradient is normally only 2–5 mmHg.
-In patients with significant ventilation-perfusion mismatch (e.g., COPD, pulmonary embolism), the gap widens and the two values should not be used interchangeably.
+Important: EtCO₂ is an estimate of arterial PaCO₂, not an exact match.
+In healthy lungs the PaCO₂–EtCO₂ gradient is normally only 2–5 mmHg.
+In significant ventilation-perfusion mismatch (e.g., COPD, pulmonary embolism), the gap widens and the two values shouldn't be used interchangeably.

 EtCO₂ vs SpO₂: Why You Need Both